 Opening: I Hope I Get It – A Chorus Line Company

-You don’t have to be a dancer trying to get a job on a Broadway show to relate to this song.
+To relate to this song, you don’t have to be a dancer trying to get a job on a Broadway show.

-Every time we look for a job we put ourselves on the line.
+Every time we look for a job, we put ourselves on the line.
 If we really need the job, we willingly strip away our defences to present a raw version of ourselves and be judged by a panel.
 We remind God – or his equivalent, how much we need the job, and then we jump through every hoop the potential employer puts us through.
-We meet with different people; we’ve done our homework, so we know what things we have to say to make us look like the best candidate for the position.
-We answer all of their questions; the same questions we’ve been answering for years.
-Every now and then we hear a new question, but we know how to handle an inquiry from the left field.
+We meet with different people; we’ve done our homework, so we know what we have to say to make us look like the best candidate for the position.
+We answer all of their questions, the same questions we’ve been answering for years.
+We hear a new question every now and then, but we know how to handle an inquiry from the left field.
 In the end, we’re exhausted, but we know we have given our best.
 We just need to wait for their decision.

-When we get the job, we experience relief and happiness, but there’s also a brief and quite moment of emptiness.
-It is a strange feeling, how can we feel so lonely and defenceless when we’ve just landed a great opportunity?
+When we get the job, we experience relief and happiness, but there’s also a brief and quiet moment of emptiness.
+It is a strange feeling; how can we feel so lonely and defenceless when we’ve just landed a great opportunity?
 It’s something that I wouldn’t try to explain; I just let it be.

 Song Title: Opening: I Hope I Get It – 1975 Genre: Musical Artist: Company Composer: Marvin Hamilisch Lyricist: Edward Kleban Album: A Chorus Line